How to use the lunar calculator

 Inputs - Time and location

-- Date and Time: base instant of the calculation (in the time zone given under "IANA Time zone").
-Default: now, in your local time zone.
+- Date and Time: base instant of the calculation (in the timezone given under "IANA Timezone").
+Default: now, Brasília time.

 - Altitude (m): observer altitude above sea level.
-Marginally affects parallax and refraction.
+Affects parallax and refraction marginally.

-America/New_York,UTC).
-Determines how the entered time is converted to UTC.
+America/Sao_Paulo,UTC).
+Determines how the given local time is converted to UTC.

 Inputs - Atmospheric refraction

-- Apply refraction: "Yes" uses Bennett's formula to correct the apparent altitude of the Moon and Sun near the horizon; "No" shows pure geometric altitude.
-Pressure (1013 hPa), temperature (15 °C) and humidity (50%) use defaults adequate at sea level.
+- Apply refraction: "Yes" applies the Bennett formula to correct the apparent altitude of the Moon and Sun near the horizon; "No" returns pure geometric altitude.
+Pressure (1013 hPa), temperature (15 °C) and humidity (50%) use defaults appropriate for sea level.

 - Your birth date: optional.
-When provided, the "Your lunar journey" card shows how many lunations you have lived and when the next New Moon is.
+When provided, the "Your lunar journey" card shows how many lunations you have lived through and when the next New Moon falls.

 Inputs - Search horizons